arcticfoxrc/pennywise/README.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

+> **Disclaimer:** Currently, PennyFox only supports transaction tracking for below
+> * HDFC UPI - credit & debit transactions.
+> * HDFC Credit card - only debit transactions.
+>
+> We are actively working on expanding support to other banks email and transaction types.

 ## Overview

-PennyWise is a comprehensive, open-source web application designed to empower individuals in managing their personal finances.
+PennyFox is a comprehensive, open-source web application designed to empower individuals in managing their personal finances.
 It provides an intuitive platform to track, categorize, and visualize expenses, helping users gain clear insights into their spending patterns and achieve financial mastery.
-Built with modern web technologies, PennyWise offers a user-friendly experience with robust features, including offline support and secure authentication.
+Built with modern web technologies, PennyFox offers a user-friendly experience with robust features, including offline support and secure authentication.

 ## Features